Natalie Hsu

-Natalie Hsu En-yi (許恩怡; born 2004) is a Hong Kong actress who made her debut as a child actor and gained recognition for her roles in Fly Me to the Moon (2023), Pavane for an Infant (2025), My First of May (2025), and Last Song for You (2024), for which she was nominated for Best Actress in the 43rd Hong Kong Film Awards with the latter.
+Natalie Hsu En-yi (許恩怡; born 2004) is a Hong Kong actress who made her debut as a child actor and gained recognition for her roles in Fly Me to the Moon (2023), Last Song for You, and Pavane for an Infant (both 2024).
+She was nominated for Best Actress in the 43rd Hong Kong Film Awards with Last Song for You.

 Early life

 Hsu was born in 2004.
 She is the daughter of retired actress and occupational therapist Ann Bridgewater.
 She started learning classical dance, ballet, and modern dance at the age of three, completing examinations for all grades at the Royal Academy of Dance.
 She discovered her mother's profession as an actress only until she turned ten, and albeit joining the drama club at school, she initially had no intention of becoming an actress herself.
 Hsu pursued her education at Independent Schools Foundation Academy, where she took theatre studies in the International Baccalaureate curriculum.